Passkeys Explained: Apple, Google and Microsoft Finally Have an Easy Way to Dump Passwords

 He anticipates that passkeys will evolve to lower barriers between ecosystems and to accommodate third-party passkey managers.
 "This has been a discussion point since early in this industry push."

 Indeed, password manager Dashlane is testing passkey support and plans to release it broadly in coming weeks.
-"Users can store their passkeys for multiple sites and benefit from the same convenience and security they already have with their passwords," the company said in a blog post.
+"Users can store their passkeys for multiple sites and benefit from the same convenience and security they already have with their passwords," the company said in an Aug.
+31 blog post.

 1Password maker AgileBits just joined the FIDO Alliance, and DashLane, Bitwarden and LastPass already are members.